April 7th, 2013 by xformed

 Any input appreciated, just for the sake of a good, honest “Sea Story” that really didn’t begin like “Once upon a time…”

 This entry was posted on Sunday, April 7th, 2013 at 9:00 am and is filed under "Sea Stories", History, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.